johnfanv2/LenovoLegionLinux/README.md

 ### Contributors to Lenovo Legion Laptop Support
 :( Nothing here yet.
 Please tell me if it works on your laptop.

+## Frequency Asked Questions

+### My fans do not spin up, never stop, or never change speed (after using other tools)?

+If they alwasy have roughly constant speed, maybe you have locked the fan controller, often called locking fan speed.
+You can unlock/lock the fan speed controller in the GUI (see above).
+I would recommend not locking them.

+If the fans never spin up fast even under hight load, the fan controller might be locked (above).
+Additionally, also check that the reported temperatures for CPU (or GPU) really increase under load.
+Only, the temperatures "CPU Temperature", "GPU Temperature", and "IC Temperature" are used for fan control.
+These, are used internally by the fan controller in hardware.

+If otherwise the fans never stop, you might have set a very low upper temperatue limit for CPU, GPU or IC.
+Many models also come with a low temperatue limit even on quiet mode, so fans never really turn off.
+You can just increase the temperature limits for the lowest level.

+### The reported temperatures do not change or seem wrong?

+See above.

+### Even under high load the fans are going not fast enough?

+See above.

+### What does quiet, balanced, or performance mode do?
+You can switch the mode by pressing Fn + Q and it will change the mode in the firmware and the color of the LED, even without any driver support (= without LenovoLegionLinux).

+Changing mode without LenovoLegionLinux is purely implemented in hardware:
+- color of LED changes
+- fan curve in embedded controller changes
+- other purely hardware configs might also change, but I have not observed one
+- as far as I know, power saving or performance of CPU does not change, as this is controlled by kernel or tools like cpupower
+- without LenovoLegionLinux the kernel or other system tools will not know that you have changed the mode

+Changing mode with LenovoLegionLinux:
+- it changes all of the above
+- additionally the driver in LenovoLegionLinux makes this information available to the kernel and other services like the Power Profiles daemon; these can, if configured, change the performance of the CPU or GPU

+In Windows it is similar: Changing the power mode is reported to the system or tools like Vantage which change the power plan.